tktran11/treets/README.md

-### preprocess the data to have extra basic features
+### preprocess the data to create features we might need in the furthur analysis such as float time, week count since the first week, etc.

 ```python
 df = treets.load_public_data(df,'unique_code', 'original_logtime',4)